Location: Columbus College of Art & Design, 60 Cleveland Ave.,Columbus, OH 43215

 Yeah, I’m a poetry fiend and that is about all I can write.

 Any suggestions for the next generation who wants to do what you do?

 In Columbus City Schools and a lot of the public city schools throughout Ohio, the state Poets Laureate each year will generally recruit full time poets or professional poets to conduct workshops and work on drafts with high school students.
 Reach out to your teachers.
 The good thing now days is there are tons of poetry performers in Columbus or close to Columbus.
 Because of social media, it is easy to get in contact with people.
-It is not how it used to be.
-We would have to track people down by mail or see them in person.
 If you hear and or see a performer on YouTube and they are local, reach out to them and try to make it happen.
 Poets are usually very generous people.
 We love to work with young folks.
-We didn’t get a chance to do that much when we were growing up.

 You have some books.
 How can people contact you?

 I have a new book out called “Pardon My Heart” on Northwestern University Press.
 You can purchase it on Amazon, and Barnes and Noble.
 My website has some sample poems.